schmich/Windows-Lock-Mute/README.md

 # Windows-Lock-Mute

-Automatically mute Windows when you lock your workstation.
-Additionally, put all displays into power-save mode a short time after the lock.
+Automatically mute Windows and put all displays to sleep when you lock your workstation.

 The mute state is restored to its previous setting when you unlock your workstation.